 Deciding on a destination may seem like the first step when it comes to honeymoon planning, but we like to focus on what really matters: the swoon-worthy hotel you’ll be sleeping in.
-After all, this is the kind of trip where you’ll actually want to spend the majority of your time in the bedroom.
-We scoured the globe from city to shore to find the hottest honeymoon hotels to hit the market in 2018 for stays that will be just as exciting and new as your recent nuptials.
+We scoured the globe from city to shore to find the hottest honeymoon hotels for stays that will be just as exciting and new as your recent nuptials.
 From far-flung private island paradises in Southeast Asia to spa retreats near Morocco’s maze-like souks, these 12 resorts will be just as much of a destination in themselves as the places they’re sitting in.

 Six Senses Uluwatu in Bali, Indonesia

-Honeymoon fave Bali is adding another seaside resort to its offerings this March with the opening of Six Senses Uluwatu, which will feature 103 suites and sky villas suspended over the Indian Ocean.
+Honeymoon fave Bali has added another seaside resort to its offerings with the opening of Six Senses Uluwatu, which features 103 suites and sky villas suspended over the Indian Ocean.
 Looking out to the Uluwatu Temple, one of Bali’s spiritual pillars, the new resort will serve as the ideal nature-inspired retreat that’ll have couples feeling rested and rejuvenated thanks to its signature wellness programs, morning yoga sessions, and organic garden-fresh cuisine.
 If this isn’t enough to get you into honeymoon mode, the ridiculously romantic sunset views from the resort’s 250-foot-high clifftop perch are sure to do the trick.

 Alila Villas Koh Russey in Cambodia

 Looking for a locale that’ll make everyone ooze with envy when they scroll through your Insta feed?
-Set your sights on Southeast Asia sleeping in a private island haven on the Cambodia Riviera (a much welcome alternative to the glitzy European Rivieras).
-In late summer, Alila Villas Koh Russey will debut in the Koh Rong archipelago, just a 10-minute boat ride from mainland Cambodia.
-This is the true definition of far-flung.
+Set your sights on Southeast Asia, where you can sleep in a private island haven on the Cambodia Riviera (a much welcome alternative to the glitzy European Rivieras).
+Alila Villas Koh Russey, located in the Koh Rong archipelago, is just a 10-minute boat ride from mainland Cambodia.
 Once an outpost of the Cambodian Navy, Koh Russey is now mostly bamboo jungle flanked by copper sandy shores.
 The sleek villas are inspired by Krama, a patterned cloth that’s an integral part of Khmer life, with garden-encased private pools that will get both of you into an instant state of relaxation the second you take a dip in the water.

 Amanyangyun in Shanghai, China

-Mandarin Oriental will take over the 26-suite Pink Sands Club in mid-2018 and open its first resort in the Caribbean on the tiny island of Canouan in the Grenadines archipelago.
-Predicted to become the next St. Barts with its new super yacht marina, Canouan is a quick 25-minute ride away (in the resort’s private jet) from larger locales like Barbados.
+Mandarin Oriental opened its first resort in the Caribbean on the tiny island of Canouan in the Grenadines archipelago.
+Predicted to become the next St. Barts with its new superyacht marina, Canouan is a quick 25-minute ride away (in the resort’s private jet) from larger locales like Barbados.
 The island is also only five square miles in size, so you’ll really feel like you’ve got the whole place to yourself in the colonial-style, sea-facing villas and sumptuous suites lining the hillside.

 Coqui Coqui Bora Bora in French Polynesia

-Last summer, the perfume masters in Mexico known for their now-closed boho chic bungalows in Tulum left the country for the first time to set up shop on shores just as stunning as the Riviera Maya: Bora Bora.
-Expect Coqui Coqui’s signature scents, as well as a line of eight new French Polynesian–inspired fragrances, to play starring roles at the olfactory botanical garden debuting on the hills of Matira Beach this fall, with luxe lodgings tucked between Polynesian plants like Tiare and jasmine, or Pita.
+The perfume masters in Mexico known for their now-closed boho chic bungalows in Tulum left the country for the first time to set up shop on shores just as stunning as the Riviera Maya: Bora Bora.
+Expect Coqui Coqui’s signature scents, as well as a line of eight new French Polynesian–inspired fragrances, to play starring roles at the olfactory botanical garden on the hills of Matira Beach, with luxe lodgings tucked between Polynesian plants like Tiare and jasmine, or Pita.

 Nobu Hotel Ibiza Bay in Ibiza, Spain

-Located near Ibiza Town on Talamanca Bay, the 152-room hotel debuting in May is nothing like those lying in the party-centric areas of Playa d’en Bossa and San Antonio.
-Floor-to-ceiling windows and terraces suspended over the sea are just the start when it comes to soaking up the best of the White Isle’s views in pure tranquility.
+Located near Ibiza Town on Talamanca Bay, the 52-room Nobu Hotel is nothing like those lying in the party-centric areas of Playa d’en Bossa and San Antonio.
+Floor-to-ceiling windows and terraces suspended over the sea are just the beginning when it comes to soaking up the best of the White Isle’s tranquil views.
 Couples can sit back and take in panoramic vistas from the rooftop or admire the sea while lounging in one of the poolside day beds as light Balearic music plays in the background.
 As a member of Small Luxury hotels, this spot definitely knows how to pamper guests.
-Unwind at the Bohemian Ibiza Bay spa by Six Senses spa—where you can even have your massage performed seaside—or get those California-perfect beach waves you’ve always dreamed of at the on-site John Frieda hair salon.
+Unwind at the Bohemian Ibiza Bay Spa by Six Senses—where you can even have your massage performed seaside—or get those California-perfect beach waves you’ve always dreamed of at the on-site John Frieda hair salon.
 When you’re ready to ease into the evening, start with drinks by the beach before taking a seat at the hotel’s namesake (and quite famous) eatery, Nobu.

 Mr & Mrs White New Style Hotel in Paros, Greece

 Have your sights set on a cliffside hotel in postcard-perfect Santorini?
 Look just an island away and you’ll find another paradise where honeymoon dreams are made—plus the sandy beaches that pebble-lined Santorini lacks.
-With just 48 rooms, this boutique hotel in Paros tucked along the edge of the whitewashed village of Náoussa captures the classic Cycladic design these islands have become famous for (think white on white on white).
-Beds are framed by driftwood-style boards and private gardens and balconies overlook the blue domes crowning the village’s signature white buildings.
+With just 48 rooms, the boutique Mr & Mrs White New Style Hotel in Paros tucked along the edge of the whitewashed village of Náoussa captures the classic Cycladic design these islands have become famous for (think white on white on white).
+Beds are framed by driftwood-style boards, and private gardens and balconies overlook the blue domes crowning the village’s signature white buildings.
 While it wouldn’t be hard to stay cozied up in these intimate enclaves all day, it’s worth stepping out for a moment to soak up some of the surrounding area’s beauty, particularly while taking a dip in one of the tucked-away pools.

 Château du Grand-Lucé in Loire Valley, France